 Grand Falls Gorge is a must-see attraction for anyone visiting the area.
-A well-kept, 1.6-kilometer trail follows the Saint John River through a gorge before opening to viewing platforms overlooking this stunning waterfall.
-Visitors can take the 401 steps down to the river for further discovery.
-Hiking, sightseeing, kayaking, zip lining, and picnicking are among the most popular activities in the area.
-Picnic tables, an interpretive centre, a gift shop, washrooms, viewing platforms, guided tours, and a hiking trail are some popular highlights, amenities, and services in and around Grand Falls Gorge.
+A well-kept, 1.6-kilometre (1 mile) long trail follows the Saint John River through a gorge before opening to viewing platforms overlooking this stunning waterfall.
+Visitors can take the 401 steps down to the river.
+Hiking, sightseeing, kayaking, ziplining, and picnicking are among the most popular activities in the area.
+There are picnic tables, viewing platforms, and a gift shop near Grand Falls Gorge.

 Address:125 Manse Rd, Grand Falls, NB E3Z 2X4, Canada.

 Hartland is a small town in Carleton County, New Brunswick, and the 390-metre (1,282-foot) long Hartland Covered Bridge is its main attraction.
 The structure was originally built as an open-topped bridge and officially opened in 1901.
 In 1921, it was covered, making it the world's longest-covered bridget.
 Today, a pedestrian walkway runs along one side of the bridge, allowing walkers to stroll over the river.